Schools & Teachers

 In addition, we organize quarterly professional workshops for teachers.
 Miami-Dade County Public Schools offers teacher certification points for these workshops.
 Contact our Education Department to learn more.

-• Artist Purvis Young
+• Artist Addie Herder

 • About the Artist